 HBO Max also brings an expansive selection of extraordinary documentaries that touch on everything from the stories behind our favorite celebrities to social issues affecting life in the world today.
 Proving the versatility of the documentary genre, they’ll immerse you in the world of professional wrestling, spelling bees, fights for racial justice and mental health, and so much more.

-It can be challenging to find the right one to watch with so many titles to choose from — that’s why we put together the top 10 best documentaries available on HBO Max in 2021!
+It can be challenging to find the right one to watch with so many titles to choose from — that’s why we put together the top 10 best documentaries available on HBO Max!

 André the Giant